-By introducing remote monitoring, troubleshooting, proactive maintenance with data at their fingertips, manufacturers can restrict disruptions and eradicate risks of hurried solutions.
+By introducing remote monitoring, troubleshooting, and proactive maintenance with data at their fingertips, manufacturers can restrict disruptions and eradicate the risks of hurried solutions.

 Manufacturers can get closer to customers by implementing a B2B eCommerce platform with separate portals for brands, regions, products, or clients.
 Furthermore, manufacturers can use sales data that accurately predict customer demand and adjust their production accordingly.